JuliaDocs/Documenter.jl/docs/src/lib/remote-links.md

 For the most common case -- a repository of a simple Julia package -- there is usually only one remote repository that one links to, and the distinction between file links and repository links is not relevant.
 However, in more complex setups it may be necessary to distinguish between the two cases.
-The defaults to the two keywords try to cater for the most common use case, and [as will be explained below](@ref repo-remote-interaction), this means that there has to be some interaction between these two arguments.
+The defaults to the two keywords try to cater for the most common use case, and [as is explained below](@ref repo-remote-interaction), this means that there has to be some interaction between these two arguments.

 ## [Remotes for files](@id remotes-for-files)